zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/generating-tokens.md

     groups: ["*"]
     ```

-Now you can create a token.
-Notice in the example below that the
+2. Create a token for the storage administrator using `admin.yaml`.
+In the example below:

-issuer matches the setting in the Portworx manifest of `portworx.com` as set
-the value for `-jwt-issuer`.
-The example also sets the duration of the token
+    * The issuer matches the setting in the Portworx manifest of `portworx.com` as set the value for `-jwt-issuer`.
-to one year.
-You may want to adjust it to a much shorter duration if you plan
-on refreshing the token often.
+    * The example sets the duration of the token to one year -- You may want to adjust it to a much shorter duration if you plan on refreshing the token often.

-2. Create a token for the storage administrator using `admin.yaml`:

     ```text
     ADMIN_TOKEN=$(/opt/pwx/bin/pxctl auth token generate \